 I feel compelled to do a post about our website since each time I approach this sort of project, I am confronted with do’s and don’ts.
 As a graphic designer, this conversation has been endless.
 Over the years as we go in and out of what a website means and how it functions the rules change.
 As a professor, we also go back and forth about the meaning of your online presence.
 In my current state of mind, I am of the belief that a website should be an online you.
 If social media can co-op all of the spontaneous moments and which are actually totally NOT spontaneous but curated to a “T”, I have decided to make our site our conversation with our audience.

-I also wanted our site to mirror our home and studio (note, the studio part is still missing) but there will also be a space to shop our collection of goods produced over the years that reflect projects I’ve created that speak to urban life.
+Lastly, I also wanted our site to mirror our home and studio (note, the studio part is still missing) but in the coming months there will also be a virtual and physical place to shop my collection of goods produced over the years that reflect projects I’ve created that speak to urban life.